Duke in Bavaria

-Duke in Bavaria (Herzog in Bayern) was a title used among others since 1506, when primogeniture was established, by all members of the House of Wittelsbach, with the exception of the Duke of Bavaria which began to be a unique position.
-So reads for instance the full title of the late 16th century's Charles I, Count Palatine of Zweibrücken-Birkenfeld and patriarch of the House of Palatinate-Birkenfeld: "Count Palatine by the Rhine, Duke in Bavaria, Count of Veldenz and Sponheim".
-The title grew in importance as Wilhelm, Count Palatine of Zweibrücken-Birkenfeld-Gelnhausen began to use it, in the early 19th century, as his primary title – Duke Wilhelm in Bavaria.
-This choice has also had effect for his descendants.
+Duke in Bavaria (Herzog in Bayern) was a title best known for its use by the Wittelsbach Counts Palatine of Zweibrücken-Birkenfeld.
+The title was established in 1506, and grew in importance in the 19th century, after Duke Wilhelm in Bavaria began to use it as his primary title.
+Since the abolition of nobility in the Weimar Constitution, Duke in Bavaria has endured as a courtesy title.
+It is distinct from the title Duke of Bavaria.

 Since 1799

 On 16 February 1799, the head of the House of Wittelsbach Charles Theodore of Bavaria died without legitimate issue.
 Wittelsbach had been the ruling house of Bavaria since 1180 with the title of a Duke of Bavaria, and the higher title of an Elector of the Holy Roman Empire since 1623.
 As after the Landshut War of Succession primogeniture was established, there could only be one Duke of Bavaria anymore, resulting in the unprecedented decision to create a title of Duke in Bavaria for the rest of the family, which all members of the House took for themselves, even the older Palatine branch – the other major Wittelsbach possession.
 Reversely, all Wittelsbachs were also Counts Palatine by Rhine.
 After the death of Charles Theodore, who had unified Bavaria with the Palatinate and the other major possessions of Jülich and Berg in his person, two cadet branches were surviving: one headed by Maximilian I Joseph, Count Palatine of Zweibrücken, the other by William, Count Palatine of Gelnhausen, and both Zweibrücken and Gelnhausen were occupied by the French, which might explain why the custom was abandoned to name cadet branches by the title of their cadet possessions no matter how small.